Nation Search Virus

 Remove Nation Search from Google Chrome:

-Change Google Chrome homepage from search.nation.com to you preferred domain - click on the wrench (bars) icon, select "Settings".
+Change Google Chrome homepage from search.nation.com to you preferred domain - Click the Chrome menu icon(at the top right corner of Google Chrome) select "Settings".
 In the "On startup" section click "set pages", hover your mouse over search.nation.com and click the x symbol.
 Now you can add your preferred website as your homepage.

 Remove Nation Search from Mozilla Firefox:

-Click "Firefox" (at the top left of the main window), select "Add-ons".
+Click on the Firefox menu (at the top right corner of the main window) select "Add-ons".
 Click on "Extensions" and remove "Nation toolbar".

 Change default search engine: